ongyiumark/kalamanC/README.md

 `$ ./kalman sample.kal`

-I chose a `.kal` file extension but really, it can be anything as long as it contains the text of the script.
+I chose a `.kal` file extension, but really it can be anything as long as it contains the text of the script.

 <a name=tutorial></a>
 # Language Tutorial
 ### Data Types
-KalamanC currently has 5 data type:
+KalamanC currently has 6 data type:
+- bool (boolean)
 - bilang (integer)
 - doble (double)
 - mgawords (string)